by Filip Tkaczyk

 Throughout the book, there are short vignettes that introduce each chapter and help breath life into the tracking subject matter covered in that chapter.
 It is a pleasing counterpoint to the scientific material that makes up the bulk of this volume.

 Interested in field-based, experiential training in wildlife tracking skills?
-Check out Alderleaf's Wildlife Tracking Apprenticeship.
+Check out Alderleaf's Wildlife Tracking Courses.

 Also check out the following links: